All Episodes

 It's been an honor.

-And my question to you is there really was some collusion, wasn't there?
+And my question to you is: there really was some collusion, wasn't there?

-There was Russian interference, we know that.
+There was Russian interference.

 But we also had a bought and paid for Russian dossier.

-And we didn't look into that in the whole two plus years of Mueller.
+And we didn't look into that in the whole two-plus years of Mueller.

 What are your thoughts about that?